 War on Want are improving working conditions in the Bangladesh and Sri Lanka garment industries by strengthening occupational safety and health standards

 Through raising awareness of OSH issues, female workers’ rights and related policy processes, garment workers – and the organisations representing them – will be able to jointly advocate for better working standards.
-This will include setting up a platform for regular dialogue between government representatives, garment retailers and trade unions to improve standards.

 By the end of the project, garment workers would have obtained the skills and experience to continue collectively engaging in problem solving with factory owners.